catcrumpet/accelR/README.md

 # … with 1,071 more rows
 ```

-Final notes:
+## Final notes
 - I'm still learning how to document this, so references will be added in.
+I borrowed heavily from the work of other people and their attributions are due.
 - Using the tidy verbs `mutate` or `select` will remove the necessary attribute data necessary for some of the calculations.
 If you need to run `mutate`, you can use the internal function `accelR:::mutate_acc_` which will preserve these attributes.
 This is not recommended, however.